 Determining Whether or Not a Module is Attached to an Output Port The outputPorts dictionary of the base Module stores connection information.
-Thus, you should be able to check or on the parent module to check if there are any downstream connections from the port "myPortName".
+Thus, you should be able to check on the parent module to check if there are any downstream connections from the port "myPortName".
 This might be used, for example, to only set results for output ports that will be used.
 Note, however, that the caching algorithm assumes that all outputs are set so adding a new connection to a previously unconnected output port will not work as desired if that module is cached.
 For this reason, I would currently recommend making such a module not cacheable.
 Another possibility is overriding the update() method to check the outputPorts and set the upToDate flag if they are not equal.
 In a single, limited test, this seemed to work, but be warned that it is not fully tested.
 Here is an example:

+'''

 ("myPortName" in self.outputPorts)

 '''

+'''

-class TestModule (Module) :
+class TestModule(Module):

-1

-output_ports = [('al', '(edu.utah.sci.vistrails.basic:String)'),
+output_ports = [('al', '(org.vistrails.vistrails.basic:String)'),

-2
+'''

+'''

-('a2', '(edu.utah.sci.vistrails.basic:String)')]
+('a2', '(org.vistrails.vistrails.basic:String)')]

-3

 def init(self):

 4

 Module.init(self)

-5

 self.cached_output_ports = set()

 6

-7

 def update(self):

 8

 if len(set(self.outputPorts) - self.cached_output_ports) > 0:

-9

 self.upToDate = False

 10

 Module.update(self)

 11

 12

 def compute(self):

 13

 if "a1" in self.outputPorts:

-14

 self.setResult("a1", "test")

 15

 if "a2" in self.outputPorts:

 16

 self.setResult("a2", "test2")

 17

 self.cached_output_ports = set(self.outputPorts)

-18

 '''

-5.11 Generating Modules Dynamically
+5.12 Generating Modules Dynamically